mohamed1232005/AIC-Competition-/README.md

 Encode Labels: Initialize and fit LabelEncoder for MI and SSVEP labels.

-Train Models: Train the RandomForestClassifier for MI and XGBClassifier for SSVEP.
+Train Models: Train the RandomForestClassifier for MI and the XGBClassifier for SSVEP.

 Evaluate Models: Calculate and print validation accuracies for both tasks and overall.